thatapicompany/overture-maps-dev-portal/docs/api-endpoints/places-buildings.md

 the lat / lng of the place being in the street
 - the building shape being underground (e.g. a subway station)

+Building shapes is quite an expensive dataset, so optimsiations have been taken to reduce the cost of this endpoint.

 Ways to improve in future versions include:
 - using the OSM dataset as the primary source, instead of the Microsoft from space building shapes dataset.
 Getting the lat/lng of the place from OSM and using the nearest building shape from OSM.